Absolute Beginners (film): Production

-Christopher Wicking worked on an early draft of the script which he said "had some sort of propulsion from one scene to the next".
-He says the script helped raise American finance but then Julien Temple became involved and disregarded a lot of Wicking's ideas.
-Wicking also says the filmmakers could never reconcile if the musical numbers should advance the story or illustrate something about the characters at the time.
+Christopher Wicking was hired to do a version of the script which he said "had some sort of propulsion from one scene to the next".
+He says the script helped raise American finance but then Julien Temple disregarded a lot of Wicking's ideas.
+Wicking also says the filmmakers could never decide if the musical numbers should advance the story or illustrate something about the characters at the time.